ItayGarin/emacs-launcher/README.md

 # emacs-launcher

-Launch Emacs the Smart Way
+*Launch Emacs the Smart Way*

-This is a simple command-line program that checks whether or not Emacs is running and either launches a new server or creates a new client.
+This command-line program launches a new Emacs client or server.
+It checks whether or not an Emacs server is already running to make the decision.